hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 If you wanted a .mpg file to burn to DVD then use another tool, eg FFmpeg, to convert (transcode) the final mp4.
 It's easy enough.
 There's a couple of .bat files included, eg `slideshow_make_mpg_for_pal-dvd_from_pal-mp4.bat` as examples.
 Drag and drop a slideshow .mp4 file onto it and it'll create a new .mpg file from it.
 Then use your favourite dvd creator with the .mpg file (no transcoding required by the DVD creator).
+Or, if your favourite dvd creator does video transcodes and resizes, then just import the final mp4.

 # How-to : short version